alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 
 ###STCs

 You must submit an application each individual animal.
-An application for a group of animals such as a herd or flock on the same treatment may be submitted as one application; however, a group of horses is not regarded as a herd.
+An application for a group of animals such as a herd or flock on the same treatment may be submitted as one applicationl.
+Note that a group of horses is not regarded as a herd.
 Poultry cannot be used as a species type, but one application can cover a flock of chickens or flock of turkeys.

 ###SICs